top of page

 Have you ever looked at your recent Amazon sales or revenue and thought, "Where did all my money go?"
 You’re not alone — and the answer might come down to how (and when) Amazon pays you.

-This post breaks down Amazon’s Delivery Date Based Reserve (DDBR) policy, explains why your payouts may be delayed, and shows you how to view deferred transactions in Seller Central.
+This post breaks down Amazon’s Delivery Date Based Reserve (DDBR) policy, explains why your payouts may be delayed, and shows you how to view deferred transactions — plus how Sellozo’s new Event/Order toggle on the Dashboard and ProductVu graphs can help you get clearer data when DDBR is in effect.

 What Is a Deferred Transaction?